 The best way to explain why is by showing you the difference between how you use numbers and how programmers use numbers.

-So, how does this help you work with lists?
-Simple, every time you say to yourself, "I want the 3rd animal," you translate this "ordinal" number to a "cardinal" number by subtracting 1.
-The "3rd" animal is at index 2 and is the penguin.
+How does this help you work with lists?
+Simple, every time you say to yourself, "I want the third animal," you translate this "ordinal" number to a "cardinal" number by subtracting 1.
+The "third" animal is at index 2 and is the penguin.
 You have to do this because you have spent your whole life using ordinal numbers, and now you have to think in cardinal.
 Just subtract 1 and you will be good.